RyanFleck/xalgo-parse-api/README.md

 # xalgo-parse-api

 Simple web API to send .rule and .table files to.
+Currently, for security reasons, the system filters out all non-ascii characters.

 ## Usage